Hideous Kinky: Plot summary

-A young mother and her two daughters travel to Marrakech, Morocco, during the 1960s.
-The mother, Julia, is disenchanted by the dreary conventions of English life, hence the journey.
-They live in a low-rent Marrakech hotel and make a living out of sewing dresses and with some money sent by the girls' father, an artist in London.
+A young mother and her two daughters travel to Marrakesh, Morocco, during the 1960s.
+The mother is disenchanted by the dreary conventions of English life, hence the journey.
+They live in a low-rent Marrakesh hotel and make a living out of sewing dresses and receive money sent by the girls' father in London.

 Whilst the mother explores Sufism and quests for personal fulfilment, the daughters rebel.
 The elder, Bea, attempting to re-create her English life, wants to get an education and insists on going to school.
-The younger, Lucy, dreams of trivial things, like mashed potatoes, but also yearns for a father.
+The younger dreams of trivial things, like mashed potatoes, but also yearns for a father.
 Her hopes settle on a most unlikely candidate.

-The girls match their mother with Bilal, a Moroccan acrobat; the relationship turns sexual and he moves in, becoming almost a surrogate father.
-However, Julia's friend encourages her to travel to Algiers and study with a Sufi master at a school that advocates the "annihilation of the ego."
-As money vanishes, Julia's response is to claim that "God will provide," albeit in the person of Bilal.
+The girls’ mother meets a series of men including Bilal, a Moroccan acrobat; he moves in, becoming almost a surrogate father.
+When he leaves town the mother travels to Algiers without Bea, to study with a Sufi master.

-Film, TV or theatrical adaptations
+Adaptations

-In 1998, the novel was adapted into a film, Hideous Kinky, directed by Gillies MacKinnon.
+In 1998, the novel was adapted into a film of the same name, directed by Gillies MacKinnon.